robert/robert.github.com/_posts/2024-11-25-minor-miner.md

 Today people mine bitcoin by using computers to solve complex mathematical puzzles.
 There's no elegant way to solve these puzzles; bitcoin miners just have to guess answers until they find a right one, over and over and over again.
 When a miner guesses a right answer we say that they've "mined" a new "block".
 They're rewarded with new bitcoin.

-Bitcoin mining is like having millions of automated accountants double-checking each other's work, making sure that no one has made a mistake or pulled a fast one.
-Through some additional steps that we don't need to worry about here, mining keeps the Bitcoin network secure and ensure that all of its transactions are legitimate and correct.
+The point of all this is to keep the Bitcoin blockcheck secure and reliable.
+Mining is like having millions of automated accountants double-checking each other's work, making sure that no one has made a mistake or pulled a fast one.
+Through a few additional steps that we don't need to worry about here, mining keeps the Bitcoin network safe and ensures that all of its transactions are legitimate and correct.
 However, it requires an incredible amount of electricity - around 150TWh per year, or 1% of the world's total energy consumption.
 What if there was better way?

 This is where MinorMiner and school-aged children come in.
 "But Bitcoin mining sounds hard!"
 I hear you wail.
 "My child has only a rudimentary grasp of basic algorithms!"
-True, true - but the magic is that the children don't need to know how to mine Bitcoin, and they won't even know that they're doing it.
+True, true - but the magic is that the children on our platform don't need to know how to mine Bitcoin, and they won't even know that they're doing it.
 Our team has converted the algorithm used by the bitcoin blockchain (called *SHA-256 hashing*) into a sequence of elementary arithmetic questions that even the dullest dullards can answer.
 Solving a blockchain puzzle used to require understanding and executing a SHA-256 hash.
 Now all it takes is skipping through a few trillion simple brainteasers.

 * `5+3=?`
 * `10*5=?`